May 11, 2019 199

 In Nigeria, the Federal Environmental Protection Agency (FEPA), which is now part of the Federal Ministry of Environment, was established to formulate policies, prescribe standards, monitor and enforce the standards, guidelines, regulations, and schemes designed to protect the environment.

-The followings are the regulations made by the Federal Ministry of Environment:
+The following are the regulations made by the Federal Ministry of Environment:

 Don’t forget to share this post!